 A few years ago, Singapore faced water supply issues and was forced to import water from Malaysia.
 However, that changed when the city changed its building plans to capture rainwater from building roofs and sidewalks.

-The captured rainwater is collected in 18 collection points.
+The captured rainwater is collected at 18 collection points.
 The collected water is purified in purification plants which makes the water drinkable.
 The city of Singapore has gone a step further with improving rail transport by creating a driverless subway network.

-The absence of natural barriers and its geographical position have put pressure on the government to improve the liveability of cities and reduce pollution.
+The absence of natural barriers and its geographical position has put pressure on the government to improve the liveability of cities and reduce pollution.
 The Philippine government promised to reduce carbon emissions by 70% by 2030.

 The development is based on a plan to be environmentally and economically sustainable.
 The idea to make infrastructure “greener” will be an opportunity to improve the quality of life and be a business opportunity.